liberland/docs/registrar/companies.md

 ## Liberland Marketplace
 * The Marketplace, https://market.ll.land, is the ideal medium for your company to place your first offer.
 * Reach other liberlanders and friends of freedom, build a network, start or expand your business!
 * Do you have any issues?
-Please contact our dedicated market support, they are sure to help you soon!
+Please contact our dedicated market support at administration@liberland.org, Tanka and the team are sure to help you soon!